 The Issuer and the relevant affiliates of the Issuer carry out their activities in such a way as to reduce (as much as possible) the risk of legal disputes and, if necessary, the appropriate provisions are identified and implemented on a quarterly basis.
-Nevertheless, the outcome of legal proceedings in which the Issuer and/or the relevant affiliates of the Issuer are currently involved, or the outcome of any potential future legal proceedings, is uncertain and any such legal proceedings may adversely affect the business, financial condition and results of operations of the Issuer and the business, financial condition and results of operations of the Issuer.
+Nevertheless, the outcome of legal proceedings in which the Issuer and/or the relevant affiliates of the Issuer are currently involved, or the outcome of any potential future legal proceedings, is uncertain and any such legal proceedings may adversely affect the business, financial condition and results of operations of the Issuer and the business, financial condition of the relevant affiliates of the relevant affiliates of the Issuer.